Story Updated: 13/01/2023

 Pictured: XAG P30 crop protection UAV with R150 Unmanned ground vehicle

-Advantages of UAV operations
+Advantages of UASS operations

 - Precision application to a broad range of cultivations.
 In some scenarios drones have been good follow up treatments to broadacre spraying operations.
 After a short survey mission, drones can be quickly sent out to target areas to spot spray.